 On the plus side, there are a couple of fights which better showcase Danny as Iron Fist, as a master martial artist, but this again is tragic to me because it illustrates the failed potential.
 There could have been a good Iron Fist series and we could have had a good character in the Defenders, but I guess the showrunners figured angst sells.

 And to them I would point to Wonder Woman.
 Diana in that movie is much more like Danny Rand in the comic books than what we see on the small screen.
 She is not conflicted, though she is sometimes confused.
 She is a warrior par excellence and she revels in that.
 She revels in her ability to help, to protect people.
 That’s Danny in the comics.
 And he’s not perfect.
 He’s a tactical genius not a strategic one.
 That’s why he and Luke Cage make such a good team in the comics – they complement each other.

 Anyway, if you aren’t as invested in Iron Fist as I am, you’ll get a lot more enjoyment out of the Defenders.
 It’s a good series,but not the best.
 Still, it gets back to the quality of the pre-Iron Fist shows.
 Iron Fist and Colleen Wing are, unfortunately, the weakest links.
 I haven’t even gotten into the villains, who are all interesting and presented pretty well, but that can wait until I’ve finished watching and have a more complete idea of the show and its arc.

 I give the first five episodes of the Defenders 4 daring power fists of Jones out of 5.
 If you liked the other Marvel Netflix series, you’ll like this one.
 It’s slow to get going, but it’s nice to be able to spend time with most of these characters again.
 Iron Fist remains (sadly) the weakest of the characters but (thankfully) even he has some bright spots.

-You can find more information about Rogue One from Wikipedia and IMDB.
+You can find out more about the Defenders at Wikipedia and IMDB.